-Chase Freedom cash advances are very expensive, thanks to a hefty fee and a high interest rate, both of which apply immediately after the transaction.
-The Chase Freedom cash advance fee is $10 or 5% of the amount advanced, whichever is greater.
-The Freedom cash advance APR is 25.99% (V).
-And that goes for both Chase Freedom and Chase Freedom Unlimited.
+You can get a Chase Freedom cash advance either through an ATM or by going to a Citibank branch and requesting one from a teller; but cash advances are very expensive, thanks to a hefty fee and a high interest rate, both of which apply immediately after the transaction.
+The Chase Freedom cash advance fee is: Either $10 or 5% of the amount of each transaction, whichever is greater.
+The Chase Freedom cash advance APR is 24.99% (V).
+And that goes for both Chase Freedom and Chase Freedom Flex℠.

-You’ll also need a PIN to complete a cash advance with either Chase Freedom card.
-But getting one is as easy as calling Chase customer service (1-800-432-3117) and requesting it.
-It should arrive by mail within 7-10 business days.
-Then, you’ll be able to withdraw cash from most ATMs using your Freedom card.
+You’ll also need a PIN to complete a cash advance from an ATM with either Chase Freedom card.
+But getting one is as easy as calling Chase customer service at (800) 432-3117.
+Then, you’ll be able to withdraw cash from most ATMs using your Chase Freedom card.
 Just bear in mind that your “Cash Credit Limit” will be a lot lower than your standard spending limit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.